 The next major development came in 1998 when the Royal Australian Navy allowed women to serve on its submarines, with Admiral Blake “Wombat” Weskin famously stating: “Ain’t nothing wrong with letting sheilas on a tin can, mate, as long as you don’t let them steer and as long as you don’t let the Abos [Aboriginal Australians] on after ‘em.”

 The German Navy and the Canadian Navy allowed female crews in 2001 and 2002 respectively.

 Two of the world’s great navies — the British Royal Navy and the U.S. Navy — kept on stalling until recently.
 The U.S. Navy finally submitted in 2011, while the British begrudgingly gave way in 2013.
 The British were particularly against the idea, first claiming that the fertility of female submariners would be damaged due to carbon dioxide build-up in submarines.
-In reality, they were convinced that women could never be quiet for more than 30 minutes, thus giving away the submarine’s position to enemy sonar.
+In reality, there were greater concerns among British admirals regarding silent running operations.
+None of the admirals believed a woman could be quiet for more than 30 minutes, thus giving away the submarine’s position to enemy sonar.